raylaxmidas/WoodsXeroTimeTriggered/WoodXeroTimeTriggered/readme.md

 * `xero-refresh-token` is a constantly refreshing token used to access the Xero API.
 The refreshing process for tokens can be found in the module `xero_api`.
 The following functions are used to access and set the refresh token secret respectively: `old_refresh_token = woods_key_vault.get_secret(name = 'xero-refresh-token')` and `woods_key_vault.set_secret('xero-refresh-token',new_refresh_token)`

 ### 3. `container_client = ContainerClient.from_connection_string(conn_str=blob_conn_string.value,container_name = 'woodsxerodata')`
-Creates a client which allows the function interact with a specific container.
+Creates a client which allows the function to interact with a specific container.
 In our case this is `woodsxerodata`.

 ### 4. `container_client.upload_blob(name=filename, data=json.dumps(reshaped_response), blob_type='BlockBlob', overwrite=True)`
 This function allows us to upload a JSON file pulled from the Xero API into the `woodsxerodata` container.
 In all upload cases the original file is overwritten.

-### Uploading to Blob Storage
+### Downloading to Blob Storage for Profit and Loss Data
-In the case of profit and loss data being pull from Xero.
-The profit and loss is pulled on a monthly level across the entirity of last year from the day the function is run.
-The existing JSON is read in so the historial data can be appended to the new month pulled within a loop using the following Azure functions:
+The profit and loss is pulled on a monthly level across the last year from the day the function is run.
+As each month is pulled from API one at a time they need to need to appended together.
+To achieve within each loop that grabs a month, the JSON file is read from the blob, all historical data is selected and the new month is appended on.
+This historical data and current month pulled within the loop is then saved to the blob storage.
+The part of the code which completes this process is shown below:

 ```
 # 4.1) Establishing Connection to PnL Blob
 filename = "xero_live_profit_and_loss.json"